hongaar/bandersnatch/README.md

 > Super lightweight and friendly CLI framework for Node.js.

-**🚧 but not quite yet**
+**🚧 alpha version**

 ## Features

-- Built-in REPL
+- ➰ Built-in REPL
-- Prompts for missing arguments
+- 💬 Prompts for missing arguments
-- Autocompletes arguments, options and values
+- ➡ Autocompletes arguments, options and values
-- Fully typed
+- 🤯 Fully typed
-- Uses the power of `yargs` & `inquirer`
+- ⚡ Uses the power of `yargs` & `inquirer`

 It's built in TypeScript and while it's of course possible to write your app with JavaScript, you're missing out on some very handy type hints.